shunterjs/styleguide/README.md

 ### Default Configuration Options

-You can overwrite the default options in your configuration file.
+You can overwrite the default options in your configuration file:

 #### path.templates
 This should be the location of your template (`.dust`) files.
 Within these templates you will specify your components.